-National Call Centre / SARS Contact Centres
+SARS Contact Centres

-- You may contact SARS by phone, e-mail, fax or visiting a SARS Branch - Call our SARS Contact Centre on 0800 00 7277 - International Callers may contact our Contact Centre on +27 11 602 2093 - E-mail or fax one of our dedicated four contact centres:
+- You may contact SARS by phone, e-mail or visiting a SARS service centre.
+Before visiting a service centre, remember to "Make an Appointment".
+Find the function under "Contact Us" on the SARS website. - Call our SARS National Service Centre on 0800 00 7277 - International Callers may contact our National Service Centre on +27 11 602 2093